 Sprained foot

-Symptoms of a sprained foot
+Symptoms of a sprained ankle

-Common symptoms of a sprained foot include:
+Common symptoms of a sprained ankle include:

 - Swelling around the ankle.